awsdocs/aws-direct-connect-user-guide/doc_source/createhostedvirtualinterface.md

       \[IPv6\] To configure an IPv6 BGP peer, choose **IPv6**\.
 The peer IPv6 addresses are automatically assigned from Amazon's pool of IPv6 addresses\.
 You cannot specify custom IPv6 addresses\.

-   1. To advertise prefixes to Amazon, for **Prefixes you want to advertise**, enter the IPv4 CIDR destination addresses \(separated by commas\) to which traffic should be routed over the virtual interface\.

    1. To change the maximum transmission unit \(MTU\) from 1500 \(default\) to 9001 \(jumbo frames\), select **Jumbo MTU \(MTU size 9001\)**\.

    1. \(Optional\) Add or remove a tag\.